 Advising on procuring contracts for development, works, associated services and materials supply.
 We have specialist expertise in advising on procurements with wider considerations such as funders’ requirements, compliance with the public procurement regulations and State aid.

 Providing training packages to help in-house teams understand their contracts and reduce the risk of disputes through effective contract management.

 Working promptly and effectively with you during difficult times leading up to a contract termination, a procurement challenge or payment dispute.
 Our dispute resolution team has extensive experience of both procurement and construction disputes in the Technology and Construction Court, adjudications and mediation.

-If you are a supplier, we help you to identify how you can achieve social value for your own public-sector clients so that you can demonstrate this through tender exercises or soft-market testing with a view to winning more work.
+If you are a supplier, we will help you them to identify how you can achieve social value for your own public-sector clients so that you can demonstrate this through tender exercises or soft-market testing with a view to winning more work.